cscetbon/casskop/website/docs/3_configuration_deployment/11_cassandra_cluster_status.md

     - **IpNode**: the cassandra node's ip
 - **CassandraRackStatus** represents a map of statuses for each of the Cassandra Racks in the Cluster
   - **$\{Cassandra DC-Rack Name\}**
+    - **PhaseV2** : general rack status, see PhaseV2 on cluster level for more details
     - **Cassandra Last Action**: it's an action which is ongoing on the Cassandra cluster :
         - **Name**: name of the Action
             - **UpdateConfigMap** a new ConfigMap has been submitted to the cluster